SIP Revision - Stage II Vapor Recovery Program Rules and SIP

 Elements of Adopted SIP Revision and Rulemaking

-Stage II Vapor Recovery: The original Stage II vapor recovery rules relied upon the California Air Resources Board (CARB) certification procedures for vapor-recovery equipment.
-The CARB is currently implementing an enhanced vapor recovery (EVR) program, after which it will no longer certify non-EVR systems.
-In response, the SIP was revised in 2002 to require more frequent testing and more on-site evaluation of testing performed on vapor recovery systems at gasoline dispensing facilities as well as a phase-in schedule to retrofit or install onboard-refueling vapor-recovery (ORVR)–compatible Stage II vapor recovery systems, in lieu of the CARB EVR program.
-The current revision offers an expanded definition for “ORVR compatible” which will allow for the use of other technologies for controlling gasoline vapors.
+Stage II Vapor Recovery: The original Stage II vapor-recovery rules relied upon the California Air Resources Board certification procedures for vapor-recovery equipment.
+The CARB generally no longer certifies non–enhanced vapor-recovery systems.
+In response, the SIP was revised in 2002 to require more frequent testing and more on-site evaluation of testing performed on vapor-recovery systems at gasoline-dispensing facilities as well as a phase-in schedule to retrofit or install Stage II vapor-recovery systems compatible with onboard-refueling vapor-recovery (ORVR), in lieu of the CARB EVR program.
+The current revision offers an expanded definition for “ORVR compatible” that will allow for the use of other technologies for controlling gasoline vapors.

 SIP Narrative